usc-isi-i2/kgtk/docs/install.md

 ## Using KGTK with Docker

-If you have Docker installed, we have prepared a Docker image with KGTK (current version: 0.2.1):
+If you have Docker installed, we have prepared a Docker image with KGTK (latest version corresponds to 0.2.1):

 ```bash
 docker pull uscisii2/kgtk